abelpenton/GOD-backend/README.md

 # Game of Drone Backend

 ## Summary
-Game of Drone is a web version of the famous game `Rock-Papper-Scissor` where two players trying to conquer each other.
-The backend version was implemented using the modern technologies and libraries: `.Net Core`, `Entity Framework Core`, `Dapper` and `Sql Server` for the database structure.
-The main idea in the implementation was build a `N-Layer` architecture with 4 layer to handle the all bussines logic, the data flow from `Entry Point` layer to `Domain` layer and return in the opositive direction. `N-Layer` architecture accompanied by good Desing Patterns like `Repository Pattern`,`UnitOfWork` and `Dependency Injection` made the backend code of Game of Drone reusable, cleaner and scalable.
-This game also contain a frontend version implemented with `ReactJs` and you can find it [here](https://github.com/abelpenton/GOD-frontend.git).
+Game of Drone is a web version of the famous game `Rock-Papper-Scissor` where two players try to conquer each other.
+The backend version is implemented using modern technologies and libraries like `.Net Core`, `Entity Framework Core`, `Dapper` and `Sql Server` for database structure.
+The main idea in the implementation is to build an `N-layer` architecture with 4 layers to handle the logic of the whole business, the data flows from the `Entry Point` layer to the `Domain` layer and return in the opposite direction. `N-Layer's` architecture accompanied by some design patterns such as `Repository Pattern`, `UnitOfWork` and `Dependency Injection` to make the Game of Drone code reusable, cleaner and scalable.
+This game also contains a user interface version implemented with `ReactJs` and it can be found [here](https://github.com/abelpenton/GOD-frontend.git).

 # Setup